 Department of Radio-diagnosis, IMS & SUM Hospital, Bhubaneswar-751003, Odisha, India

-INTRODUCTION: Non-contrast computed tomography scan (NCCT) is an important diagnostic tool to rule out Intracranial lesion due to its wide availability, quick performance and lower cost than Magnetic Resonance Imaging (MRI).
-Hyperdense cerebral arteries in acute stoke are well described in NCCT scan of head 1.
-Hyperdense cerebral artery and vein can be seen in raised hematocrit level due to linear correlation between hematocrit and computed tomography attenuation 2, 3.
-We report a case of tetralogy of Fallot with raised hematocrit level and associated hyperdense cerebral arterial and venous sinuses in NCCT scan of head thus simulating contrast-enhanced computed tomography study.
+INTRODUCTION: Non-contrast computed tomography scan (NCCT) is an important diagnostic tool to rule out intracranial lesion due to its wide availability, quick performance and low cost than Magnetic Resonance Imaging (MRI).
+Hyperdense cerebral arteries in acute stoke are well described in NCCT scan of head.
+1 Hyperdense cerebral artery and vein can be seen in raised hematocrit level due to linear correlation between hematocrit and computed tomography attenuation.
+2, 3 We report a case of tetralogy of Fallot with raised hematocrit level and associated hyperdense cerebral arterial and venous sinuses in NCCT scan of head thus simulating contrast-enhanced computed tomography study.

 Possibility of raised hematocrit was suspected for hyperdense intracranial vessels.
 On clinical examination, the patient had clubbing of all fingers, mild cyanosis, hyperemia of lower conjunctiva and systolic murmurs on auscultation.
-His hematocrit level was 72 percentage.
-Echocardiography of the patient showed features of tetralogy of Fallot (TOF) such as right ventricular hypertrophy, overriding of aorta, ventricular septal defect and subpulmonary stenosis (Fig. 2).
+His hematocrit level was 72 percentage Echocardiography examinations of the patient showed features of tetralogy of Fallot (TOF) such as right ventricular hypertrophy, overriding of aorta, ventricular septal defect and subpulmonary stenosis (Fig.2).
 The patient was advised for cardiothoracic consultation for correction of cardiac anomaly and ophthalmology department for vision correction.

 CONCLUSION: We concluded that hyperdense intracranial arterial and venous systems are seen in case of polycythemia due to raised hematocrit level.
 As patient with polycythemia are more prone for cerebral venous thrombosis, CT venography, MRV or catheter venography may be done to rule out early thrombosis in symptomatic patient.